Mowje/hpka/README.md

 On each HTTP request, the client appends some headers :

 * HPKA-Req: all the details about the action type, username, public key, as described by the protocol below.
-* HPKA-Signature: the signature of the HPKA-Req field content
+* HPKA-Signature: the signature of the HPKA-Req field content, hex-encoded

 We should note that this solution as it is now is not safe from MITM attacks when not used over HTTPS (or a Tor hidden service).
 The HPKA-Req contains a timestamp, and as of now the [node-hpka](https://github.com/Tashweesh/node-hpka) implementations rejects payload older than 120 seconds.
 Hence, in case the connection to the server is not encrypted and/or not authenticated, it is possible that an attacker steals an HPKA and uses it within these 2 minutes...
 This flaw could be dodged by doing some thourough logging server-side for requests youngest than 2 minutes.